ucarno/ow-league-tokens/README.md

 ## Possible Issues

-### Stream window is randomly unloading
-This may happen, for example, in non-headless mode when you collapse a Chrome window.
-It will be fixed in later release.

 ### Google profile is not restored after logging into account and re-opening the bot
 If this happens to you, then after logging into Google account, don't instantly close and re-open the bot.
 Let Chrome be open for a few minutes, may be try browsing your gmail or open a YouTube video.